Writing an Effective Workplace Video Surveillance Policy

 Employers are obligated to provide a safe workplace for their workers and assets, so setting up video surveillance makes perfect sense.
 The Society for Human Resources (SHRM) suggests:

-monitoring is supported by a legitimate business justification and that employees understand they have no reasonable expectation of privacy when they are using
+“HR should ensure that the monitoring is narrowly tailored, that the need for the monitoring is supported by a legitimate business justification and that employees understand they have no reasonable expectation of privacy when they are using employer-provided equipment and systems.”

 In addition to monitoring email, group chat, and other types of employee uses of employer equipment, video surveillance monitoring is both necessary and common; more than half of U.S. employers have installed video surveillance systems.